satiyam/data_engineering_zoomcamp_2025_vksatiyam/Project/README.md

-#### Establish connection between GCP VM and local machine
+#### Establish connection between GCP VM and Oracle Virtual Machine (Oracle VM)

-1. To establish connection between GCP VM and local machine, we need to create a SSH key on our local machine.
-Use the following command below:
+1. To establish connection between GCP VM and Oracle VM, we need to create a SSH key on our Oracle VM.
+Use the following command below in Oracle VM:

 ```bash
 ssh-keygen -t ed25519 -C <username_of_your_pc>